 If I Already Have a Portfolio, Do I Need To Edit it and/or Create a New One?

 You do not have to create a new portfolio unless you want to.
 Many student portfolios we have seen have excellent content and are designed professionally.
-Career Services plans to create a central portfolio "center" for St. Edward's students and employers.
+Career & Professional Development plans to create a central portfolio "center" for St. Edward's students and employers on our Hilltop Careers database.
 The proposed plan is that students would submit their portfolio for review by Career Services prior to posting for employers.
 The portfolio will be reviewed for professionalism, succinct content, and achievement/skills focus.
-Career Services does not consider itself the "experts" in portfolio content related to a student's field of study (for example, bioinformatics, photography, graphic design, broadcast journalism, etc.) Your faculty, advisors, and portfolio classes are better equipped to assist you in this area.
-Career Services, however, will assess portfolios from a job search perspective.
+Career & Professional Development does not consider itself the "experts" in portfolio content related to every student's field of study (for example, bioinformatics, photography, graphic design, broadcast journalism, etc.) Your faculty, advisors, and portfolio classes are better equipped to assist you in this area.
+Career & Professional Development, however, will assess portfolios from a job search perspective.
 If you think your portfolio is satisfactory, you don't need to make changes.
-If you want it reviewed by Career Services, you can schedule an appointment in Moody Hall 134.
+If you want it reviewed by Career & Professional Development, you can schedule an appointment in Moody Hall 134.